zammad/zammad-docker/README.md

 -------------------------------

 This repos is meant to be the starting point for somebody who likes to test zammad.
-If you like to run zammad in production you should use on of the DEB or RPM packages.
+If you like to run zammad in production you should use one of the DEB or RPM packages.

 Getting started with the Zammad Docker image
 --------------------------------------------